numbbo/coco-doc/docs/bbob-constrained/functions/source/index.rst

 Overview of the proposed ``bbob-constrained`` test suite
 ========================================================

 The ``bbob-constrained`` test suite provides 48 constrained functions in six dimensions (2, 3, 5, 10, 20, and 40) with an arbitrary number of possible instances.
-The 48 functions are derived from combining 8 single-objective ``bbob`` functions with 6 different numbers of constraints: 1, 2, 10, :math:`n/2`, :math:`n-1` and :math:`n+1`.
+The 48 functions are derived from combining 8 single-objective ``bbob`` functions with 6 different numbers of constraints: :math:`1`, :math:`2`, :math:`6`, :math:`6+\lfloor n/2\rfloor`, :math:`6 + n` and :math:`6+3n`.
 The constrained functions are built by picking up a ``bbob`` function satisfying some properties to be the objective function and building the constraints in a way such that we can keep control of the optimal solution.
 This process is explained in Subsection :ref:`subsec-defining-the-constrained-functions`.

 While concrete details on each of the 48 ``bbob-constrained`` constrained functions are given in Section :ref:`sec-test-constrained-functions`, we will detail here the main rationale behind them together with their common properties.